clemenstyp/SnackBar/README.md

 * You can change the userList.csv as shown in the template.
 These users will be imported, when a database is created.
 You can add or remove useres at a later time
 * Standard items will be created at start.
 You can change the price and names in the admin panel later.

-* To start the CoffeeList with the folowing command:
+* To start the SnackBar with the folowing command:

 ```
 python SnackBar.py --port 8000